 When you imagine a forest you may picture brushy woodlands, towering redwoods, or humid jungles.
-But just off the ragged coast of California is another kind of forest, one submerged in the salty waters of the sea – the kelp forest.
+But just off the ragged coast of North America is another kind of forest, one submerged in the salty waters of the sea – the kelp forest.

 Marine life isn’t the only thing that benefits from these kelp forests – people do too.
 The underwater ecosystem supports our communities through countless economic, recreational, educational, and intrinsic benefits, from fishing and tourism to scuba diving and birdwatching.
 That’s why California initiated the establishment of a network of Marine Protected Areas (MPAs) through the Marine Life Protection Act signed into law in 1999, to conserve this extraordinary marine environment for the prosperity of both wilderness and humankind.